Neighborhoods History In the news Bisbee in films Maps Bisbee Creators Photo Gallery Video Gallery #beBisbee

 Old Bisbee

-A New Deal Depression-era sculpture by R. Phillips Sanderson, cast in concrete and covered with a thin layer of copper and completed in 1935.
-Bisbee native Lee Petrovitch posed for the sculpture, which commemorates the copper miners of Bisbee, and aims to portray ‘beauty, toil and simplicity’.
-Sanderson had moved to Bisbee during the Depression and worked as a commercial artist.
-He was paid $30.00 per month by the Federal Emergency Relief Administration during the six months it took to complete the statue. pic by Frank Denogean
+A New Deal Depression-era sculpture by R. Phillips Sanderson, cast in concrete and covered with a thin layer of copper completed in 1935.
+Bisbee native Lee Petrovitch posed for the sculpture commemorating the copper miners of Bisbee.
+It aims to portray ‘beauty, toil, and simplicity’.
+Sanderson had moved to Bisbee during the Great Depression and worked as a commercial artist.
+Sanderson was paid $30 monthly by the Federal Emergency Relief Administration during the six months it took to complete the statue.

 Erie Street, Historic Lowell